Standard Flying Fourteen: Bodies

 The Standard Flying Fourteen was a four-door, five-seater saloon with a gently tapering body.
 From March 1937 the same specification was also made available as a 'Touring Saloon' incorporating increased luggage accommodation for touring "and the weekend golf clubs".
 Either body was provided on a 108-inch wheelbase with a 1,776 cc side-valve, four-cylinder engine.
 A catalogued drophead coupe variant was also available and in addition special coachwork by Avon was available as usual on all Standard models.

 The wide (53 inches) rear seating was given extra knee-room by recesses in the backs of the front seats.
 Luxury rear standard fittings included folding tables.
 Draught-free ventilation came from swivelling quarter-lights.
 There were independent bucket seats in front with a settee type available if requested.
 Both seating and pedals were adjustable.
 The driver's steering column was telescopic.
 A flush-fitting sliding roof was provided.
 The Lucas mellotone wind-horns adjusted for town or country.
 The luxurious upholstery was unpleated.

 The conventional shield-shaped radiator casing was replaced by a chromed vertically-barred "waterfall" grille in July 1937, earlier on some other Flying Standard models.

 Chassis

 The engine was part of a single assembly including its clutch and gearbox.
 This assembly was held at three points in "live rubber" with a steadying bearing forward of the flywheel.
 Suspension was by long semi-elliptic springs at each corner of the car controlled by Luvax shock absorbers combined with a front (anti-roll) torsion bar.
 The chassis was mounted on large section tyres.
 Spare wheel and tyre were stowed in a separate compartment below the luggage locker.
 Permanent hydraulic jacks were built into the chassis.
 Both springs and frame pass beneath the back axle.

+When production stopped, about 500 remaining chassis were used as the basis for the Standard Beaverette, a light armoured car created at short notice for home defence of the UK after the fall of France, and the loss of equipment during the Dunkirk evacuation in 1940.